16 Mar How can you get star ratings for organic searches?

 There is a massive correlation between the authority of a website and the possibility of organic star ratings so once you’ve added your business to all the major review sites, you’ve specified the relevant schema and encouraged your customers to leave you a review it is time to concentrate even more on site authority.
 Site authority is achieved through the display of great content, spreading your content across and optimising your SEO techniques.

-After all that, you are in the hands of Google!
+After all that, you are in the hands of Google and your site viewers!